-SMOLENSKI: Can I mention - can I say one more thing?
-I - when we're - I just want to pitch another idea about what to do to deter people from sexually exploiting children, especially during travel and tourism.
+Ms. Smolenski.
+Can I say one more thing?
+I just want to pitch another idea about what to do to deter people from sexually exploiting children, especially during travel and tourism.

-When the first extraterritoriality law was passed in 1994 - we started talking about this - the idea of posting some kind of signage or alert that it's against the law to exploit a child in every country because some people traveling think it's OK if you do it in another country where they're poorer than us, et cetera.
-And so we've been seeking to get signage in U.S. airports in the outgoing areas - where all of those other warnings are posted - that says something about it's also against the law to exploit children everywhere, and citing the law.
+When the first extraterritoriality law was passed in 1994-we started talking about this-the idea of posting some kind of signage or alert that it's against the law to exploit a child in every country, because some people traveling think it's okay if you do it in another country where they're poorer than us, et cetera.
+And so we've been seeking to get signage in U.S. airports in the outgoing areas-where all of those other warnings are posted-that says something about it's also against the law to exploit children everywhere, and citing the law.

-So been pitching that idea for a long time, and I'm just pitching it for this crowd, as well - just something to think about.
+So been pitching that idea for a long time, and I'm just pitching it for this crowd, as well-just something to think about.

-RIVARD: Oh, and I wanted to make one more comment real quickly about private sector.
-One action that every - any corporation can take is to provide jobs for trafficking survivors.
+Ms. RIVARD.
+Oh, and I wanted to make one more comment real quickly about private sector.
+One action that any corporation can take is to provide jobs for trafficking survivors.
 You know, the airlines employ thousands of people that work as reservations agents.
 They work from home.
 These trafficking survivors could easily be trained.
 And many of them have children, they could work from home, and this is part of what they need to get their life back together, so it's an immediate first step to encourage corporations.

-PARKER: Thank you all for your responses to that question.
+Ms. PARKER.
+Thank you all for your responses to that question.
 And we're running out of time, but we've got two questions from the audience.
 The first is from Saber Rock.

-Q: Good evening, everyone.
+QUESTIONER.
+Good evening, everyone.
 My name is Saber Rock.
-I work for Airline Ambassador(s) as a country manager, plus I am subject matter expert for military forces in Afghanistan.
+I work for Airline Ambassador[s] as a country manager, plus I am subject matter expert for military forces in Afghanistan.

 So I have two questions, one question for Ms. Nancy.
 Do you have any connection in Afghanistan?
 Do you have plan to work for human trafficking in Afghanistan?
-Because our military forces in Afghanistan has a lot of problem for human trafficking there.
+Because our military forces in Afghanistan have a lot of problems for human trafficking there.
 The Taliban and ISIS, they are using kids against our military forces, against our U.S. military forces.
-They are doing suicide bomber.
-They have - they are using many different things.
+They are doing suicide bombings.
+They are using many different things.
 So I brought that message.
 Please answer that.

-And from Uber, Ms. Tracey, a lot of the linguists - and I was the senior linguist of 10,800 interpreters in Afghanistan while I was working for General John Allen as a cultural advisor.
-The question is a majority of the SID interpreter who work for U.S. government, they came by SID to United States.
-In 50 state we have 11,000 families of interpreter, and the interpreter, they are -92 percentage of the interpreter, they are driving Uber.
+And from Uber, Ms. Tracey, a lot of the linguists-and I was the senior linguist of 10,800 interpreters in Afghanistan while I was working for General John Allen as a cultural advisor-the question is, a majority of the Special Immigrant Visa [SIV] interpreter who work for U.S. Government, they came by SIV to United States.
+In 50 states we have 11,000 families of interpreter, and the interpreter, they are-92 percentage of the interpreter, they are driving Uber.
 Why?
 Because they didn't find any job, because they are the green card holder.

-Number two, they're asking every day that why the Uber is not signing up or hiring us as a(n) employee?
+Number 2, they're asking every day that why the Uber is not signing up or hiring us as a[n] employee?
 Because they can't buy house, they can't feed their kids, or they can't treat their family in Afghanistan as well because their family is in danger in Afghanistan.
 But they cannot afford that much money that they make from Uber.
 The living in the United States is very expensive, you know.
 They pay more than a thousand dollars rent per month.
-Plus, they have -
+Plus, they have--

-PARKER: Thank you.
+Ms. PARKER.
+Thank you.
 Thank you, Mr. Rock.
 We're running out of time.

-Q: Thank you so much.
+QUESTIONER.
+Thank you so much.